 “Thus, the owners of privately held bridges, ferries, turnpikes and railroads may not operate them as freely as a farmer does his farm.
 Since these facilities are built and operated primarily to benefit the public and since their operation is essentially a public function, it is subject to state regulation."

-The important constitutional principle that underlies these cases is that spaces that are open to the public and that serve an important public function must be protected as public forums, even if the government tries by private deed or declaration to characterize them otherwise, lest the time-honored role of such spaces as the principal locus of the marketplace of ideas become a chimera.
-See ISKCON v.
-Lee, 505 U.S. at 698-99 (Kennedy, J., concurring) (arguing against employing an analysis that would give “the government authority to restrict speech by fiat”).
-That kind of functional analysis makes sense whether the property at issue is public or private.
+The important constitutional principle that underlies these cases is that spaces that are open to the public and that serve an important public function must be protected as public forums, even if the government tries by deed or declaration to characterize them otherwise, lest the time-honored role of such spaces as the principal locus of the marketplace of ideas become a chimera.
+See International Soc’y for Krishna Consciousness, Inc. v.
+Lee, 505 U.S. 672, 698-99 (Kennedy, J., concurring) (arguing against rule that would give “the government authority to restrict speech by fiat”).
 In Freedom from Religion Foundation, Inc. v.
 City of Marshfield, 203 F.3d 487 (7th Cir.
-2000), the court admitted that “there is no clear precedent on the matter whether private property can be considered a public forum, see Denver Area Educ.
-Telecomm.
-Consortium, Inc. v.
-FCC, 518 U.S. 727, 742, 135 L. Ed.
-2d 888, 116 S. Ct.
-2374 (1996),” (7) but it concluded the private property in that case was a public forum, based on three factors: 1) the historical association of the private property with a public forum; 2) the dedication of the property to public use; and 3) the physical location of the property in relation to the public park.
+2000), the court admitted that “there is no clear precedent on the matter whether private property can be considered a public forum,” but concluded the private property in that case was a public forum, based on three factors: 1) the historical association of the private property with a public forum; 2) the dedication of the property to public use; and 3) the physical location of the property in relation to the public forum.
 Id. at 494-95.

-In short, with respect to private as well as public property, the courts perform a functional analysis, rather than relying on self-serving, conclusory labels applied by the government, in order to avoid serious violations of consitutional principles by mere fiat or declaration.
-The common-sense factors that dictate a conclusion that private property dedicated to a public use is protected by the First Amendment are all present in this case.
-The Main Street Plaza Sidewalks share all the physical characteristics of the former sidewalks of Main Street – undisputedly a traditional public forum to which they bear an ineradicable historical association – and to the contiguous public sidewalks which they adjoin.
-The City has guaranteed public access to the sidewalks at all times, both day and night, unimpeded by any physical barriers.
-The sidewalks thus form an integral part of the network of municipal sidewalks that pedestrians routinely use to walk up and down Main Street.
-There are no visible boundaries that would distinguish the Main Street Plaza Sidewalk from other public sidewalks.
-Thus, like the private property at issue in in Marsh, Evans, Faneuil Hall, Venetian, Marshfield and the other cases on which plaintiffs rely, the sidewalks on the Main Street Plaza serve a public function pursuant to a public right, and therefore deserve constitutional protection.
+Those same common-sense factors dictating that private property dedicated to a public use is protected by the First Amendment are all present in this case.
+The Main Sidewalks share all the physical characteristics of the former sidewalks of Main Street – undisputedly a traditional public forum to which they bear an ineradicable historical association – and to the public sidewalks they adjoin.
+The City has guaranteed public access to the Plaza Sidewalks at all times, both day and night, unimpeded by any physical barriers.
+The Plaza Sidewalks thus form an integral part of the network of municipal sidewalks that pedestrians routinely use to walk up and down Main Street – and the only means of crossing between North Temple and South Temple on Main Street.
+There are no visible boundaries that would distinguish the Plaza Sidewalks from other public sidewalks.
+The church agreed to keep Main Street open, not only for its own benefit in creating a unified “church campus” and attracting visitors to Temple Square and the church’s other amenities, but also for the public benefit in creating “a funnel to the Crossroads and ZCMI Center shopping malls as well as the remainder of the downtown business district” and in helping Main Street, “which is the heart of the shopping area, to become the most pedestrian oriented street in Salt Lake City.”
+That public benefit is closely tied to the legal requirement and the factual reality that the Plaza Sidewalks remain open to the public for purposes other than ingress to or egress from the church’s amenities.
+Thus, like the private property at issue in Marsh, Evans, Venetian, Faneuil Hall, Marshfield and the other cases on which plaintiffs rely, the Plaza Sidewalks serve a public function pursuant to a public right, and therefore deserve constitutional protection.

-II.
-EVEN IF THE SIDEWALKS ON THE MAIN STREET PLAZA WERE A NON-PUBLIC FORUM, THE RESTRICTIONS TO WHICH THE CITY AGREED WOULD BE INVALID AS UNREASONABLE AND VIEWPOINT-BASED, IN VIOLATION OF FREE SPEECH AND EQUAL PROTECTION
+C. EVEN IF THE MAIN STREET PLAZA SIDEWALKS ARE A NONPUBLIC FORUM, THE RESTRICTIONS TO WHICH THE CITY AGREED ARE UNREASONABLE AND DISCRIMINATORY, IN VIOLATION OF FREE SPEECH AND EQUAL PROTECTION.

 1. The Restrictions To Which The City Agreed Are Not Reasonable.

-“The reasonableness of the Government’s restriction [on speech in a non-public forum] must be assessed in light of the purpose of the forum and all the surrounding circumstances.”
-Cornelius, supra, at 809. “‘Consideration of a forum’s special attributes is relevant to the constitutionality of a regulation since the significance of the governmental interest must be assessed in light of the characteristic nature and function of the particular involved.’”
+“’The reasonableness of the Government’s restriction [on speech in a nonpublic forum] must be assessed in light of the purpose of the forum and all the surrounding circumstances.’
+Cornelius, supra, at 809. “‘”Consideration of a forum’s special attributes is relevant to the constitutionality of a regulation since the significance of the governmental interest must be assessed in light of the characteristic nature and function of the particular property involved.”’”
 Kokinda, supra, at 732, quoting Heffron v.
 International Soc.
 For Krishna Consciousness, Inc., 452 U.S. 640, 650-651.
 2d.
 298, 101 S.Ct.
 2559 (1981).

 ISKON, 505 U.S. at 687.

-2. The Restrictions To Which The City Agreed Are Not Viewpoint-Neutral.
+2. The Restrictions To Which The City Agreed Are Discriminatory.

-Besides being unreasonable and constituting invidious viewpoint discrimination, the restrictions at issue here are a violation of the Fourteenth Amendment’s guarantee of equal protection of the laws.
 In ACLU of Nevada v.
 City of Las Vegas, 13 F. Supp.
 2d 1064 (D. Nev.
-1998), the court denied the plaintiffs’ motion for a preliminary injuction to the extent it claimed that the “Fremont Street Experience” in downtown Las Vegas was a public forum protected by the First Amendment.
+1998), the court denied the plaintiffs’ motion for a preliminary injunction to the extent it claimed that the “Fremont Street Experience” in downtown Las Vegas was a public forum protected by the First Amendment.
 Id. at 1078-79.
 Nevertheless, the court held that plaintiffs were likely to succeed on their separate equal protection challenge, on the ground that the City’s effort to ban certain expressive activity selectively was not rationally related to the City’s “legitimate interests in maintaining a safe and comfortable atmosphere in the Mall in order to compete with other commercial and entertainment venues by reducing litter, preventing harassment and intimidation of pedestrians, and restricting activities which interrupt pedestrian traffic flow and cause pedestrian congestion.”
 Id. at 1079.

-Here, the City conceivably could have reserved a public easement for pedestrian access and passage and made it subject to certain reasonable, neutral regulations rationally related to legitimate interests in safety, access, prevention of litter, or even protection of pedestrians from harassment.
+Here, the Salt Lake City could have reserved a public easement for pedestrian access and passage and made it subject to certain reasonable, neutral regulations rationally related to legitimate interests in safety, access, prevention of litter, and so on.
 This it did not do.
-Instead, the City agree to permit the “distribution of literature” by the church and other expressive activities by church representatives who are free to approach pedestrians and share a religious message.
-The City thus gave rise to an inescapable inference that it prefers the church’s speech to the “hurly-burly” that characterizes the marketplace of ideas.
-Such a bald preference constitutes not only viewpoint discrimination but also religious discrimination, in violation of the Fourteenth Amendment’s Equal Protection Clause.
+Instead, the City agreed to permit the “distribution of literature” by the church and other expressive activities by church representatives who are free to approach pedestrians and share a religious message.
+The City thus gave rise to an inescapable inference that it prefers the church’s speech to the free exchange of information that characterizes the marketplace of ideas.
+Such a bald preference constitutes not only viewpoint discrimination but also religious discrimination.

-III.
-THE CITY’S DELEGATION OF AUTHORITY TO DECIDE WHO CAN USE THE EASEMENT ACROSS THE PLAZA TO A CHURCH ALSO VIOLATES THE ESTABLISHMENT CLAUSE.
+D. THE CITY’S DELEGATION OF AUTHORITY TO DECIDE WHO CAN USE THE EASEMENT ACROSS THE PLAZA VIOLATES THE ESTABLISHMENT CLAUSE.

-Under the Deed, the function of interpreting and enforcing the restrictions on the public’s right of access and passage pursuant to the easement rests not with the City but exclusively with the LDS Church.
-This means that not only can the church exercise the ordinary rights of a landowner to regulate the conduct of its invitees; it also can exercise the function of regulating public access and passage pursuant to a public easement.
+Under the Deed, the function of interpreting and enforcing the restrictions on the public’s right of access and passage under the easement rests not with the City but with the LDS church.
+Contrary to the district court’s conclusion, this power goes well beyond the ordinary rights of a landowner to regulate the conduct of its invitees.

-As one preeminent constitutional law scholar has stated, deciding who can enjoy access to and use of a public thoroughfare is a traditional state function:
+As one constitutional scholar has stated, deciding who can enjoy access to and use of a public thoroughfare is a traditional state function:

 “Indeed, the power to decide who can use a public easement goes beyond even that of a policeman.
 Unlike the policeman who merely executes decisions of policy, defendant here is actually making those policy decisions.
 Defendant’s role is thus more like that of a legislature, which is even more clearly an exclusive state function.
 The essential purpose of the easement here is to ensure public access to the Marketplace.
 The exercise of control over the public’s right to use the easement is subject to constitutional scrutiny, whether employed directly by the State or through delegation to a private party.”